MarcGiffing/wicket-spring-xtend/README.md

 # wicket-spring-xtend

-playing around with xtend and xtends code generation via active annotations.
+Playing around with xtend and xtends code generation via active annotations.

+The aim of this project is to reduce some boilerplate code which can automatically generated with the help of xtend and xtends active annotation

 ## Active annotations: